celery/celery/docs/userguide/workers.rst

     The :program:`celery` program is used to execute remote control commands from the command-line.
 It supports all of the commands listed below.
-See :ref:`monitoring-celeryctl` for more information.
+See :ref:`monitoring-control` for more information.

 pool support: *processes, eventlet, gevent*, blocking:*threads/solo* (see note) broker support: *amqp, redis, mongodb*